nein23/ClipboardManager/README.md

 	- Re-copy entires to the clipboard by left-clicking them
 	- Show tooltips depending on the type of copied data
 	- Delete entries via right-clicking them
+	- Duplicates in the history will be removed automatically
 	- Automatically remove remembered entries after a defined time
 	- Pause and continue the clipboard tracking
 	- Clear the Clipboard or the entire history via the right-click context menu
 	- Filter the types of data you want to remember
-	- Assign a hotkey for quickaccess to the history
+	- Assign a hotkey for quick access to the history
+	- Automatically checks for updates at start
+	- Check for updates via the right-click context menu
 	- Windows autostart
-	- Check for updates via the right-click context menu

 Screenshots
 --------------